jforrest602/projects/MYDFIR_30Day_Challenge_Part4.md

 Combining visual and tabular data ensures a more efficient and thorough analysis process.

 ## Day 18: Command & Control (C2)
+The goal for today is to begin to understand what command and control (C2) is, why it is important, what are some common tools used fro C2, and what is the Mythic framework and how does it work.

+Command and Control (C2) is a tactic used in cybersecurity where an attacker establishes communication with compromised systems to remotely issue commands, manage operations, and exfiltrate data.
+C2 is a critical part of many cyber attacks, enabling persistent access and control over the victim's environment.